noahbliss/mortar/README.md

 Mortar is an attempt to take the headache and fragmented processes out of joining Secureboot, TPM keys, and LUKS.

-**Through the "Mortar Model" everything on disk that is used is either encrypted, signed, or hashed.** The TPM is used to effectively whitelist certain boot states.
-Disks are automatically unlocked once the boot sequence has been validated.
-This makes full-disk encryption dramatically more convenient for end-users and viable on servers (as they can automatically unlock on reboot).
+**Through the "Mortar Model" everything on disk that is used is either encrypted, signed, or hashed.** The only location cleartext secrets are stored is in the TPM module, which is purpose-built to protect these keys against physical and virtual theft.
+The TPM is used to effectively whitelist certain boot states and Mortar configures it to only release the key when an untampered system is observed.
+Since this validation and unlocking process is completely automated, full-disk encryption becomes dramatically more convenient for end-users and finally viable on servers as intact systems can fully restart without human interaction.

 Mortar aims to support both TPM 1.2 (via its own implementation) and TPM 2 (via clevis).

 LUKS1 and LUKS2 are both supported.